ankitsultana/blog/_posts/2016-08-04-beginning-competitive-programming.markdown

 ### How to Begin

-What follows is my personal opinion.
+What follows is my personal opinion (per se).

 ###### Stage 1 | Getting Familiar